TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 ### Assignment
 <div class="lesson-content__panel" markdown="1">
-  1. Read Launch School's chapter on [Arrays](https://launchschool.com/books/ruby/read/arrays), following along with the exercises using IRB or any other REPL, such as [repl.it](https://repl.it/languages/ruby).
+  1. Read Launch School's chapter on [Arrays](https://launchschool.com/books/ruby/read/arrays), following along with the exercises using irb or any other REPL, such as [repl.it](https://repl.it/languages/ruby).
   2.Read [The Definitive Guide to Ruby Arrays](https://www.rubyguides.com/2015/05/ruby-arrays/) by Jesus Castello.
   3. Let's get some practice reading documentation.
 You'll feel just like a real programmer!
 What do you think the methods `#clear`, `#insert`, `#sample`, `#shuffle`, and `#uniq` do?
-Look these methods up in the array class documentation at ruby-doc.org [here](https://ruby-doc.org/core-2.6/Array.html).
+Look these methods up in the [Array class documentation](https://ruby-doc.org/core-2.6/Array.html).
 Were you close?
 </div>

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

-* Look over the latest Ruby API documentation on arrays [here](http://ruby-doc.org/) by clicking on "Core API" and searching for "Array".
-There, you'll find the most up-to-date documentation on the various methods available to the Array object along with explanations.
+* Look over the latest [Ruby API documentation](http://ruby-doc.org/) on arrays by clicking on "Core API" and searching for "Array".
+There, you'll find the most up-to-date documentation on the various methods available to the Array object along with explanations and examples.
 * If you need a different take on arrays, read through this article by [zetcode](http://zetcode.com/lang/rubytutorial/arrays/).
 * Arrays also allow for **set operations**, which you can read about [here](http://blog.endpoint.com/2011/06/using-set-operators-with-ruby-arrays.html).
 Don't worry about the simple bookshelf example.
 Classes and Rails will be covered later!